 So I guess the good thing is that if you follow a low carb diet these are the wings for you.
-Epic tasting, even better than the ones from that popular buffalo wings place…and practically zero carbs.
+Epic tasting, even better than the ones from that popular buffalo wing place…and practically zero carbs.

 So eat up.

-We make a lot of different kids of wings at home, some baked some fried.
+We make a lot of different kids of wings at home, some baked and some fried.
 These Nacho Chicken Wings and these Sticky Hoisin Chicken Wings are a delicious baked recipes but sometimes you gotta go for the deep fry like this Whiskey Wings recipe or my other favorite, Salt and Vinegar Wings.

 I think I might jump on the low carb bandwagon just so I can sit down and eat wings all weekend without blowing my diet.
 Any diet that I can eat these Baked Garlic Parmesan Chicken Wings on…I’m in 100 percent.